A Flow-rate-conserving CNN-based Domain Decomposition Method for Blood Flow Simulations: The CNN-Schwarz-Flow Approach for Stationary Blood Flow Prediction

-\paragraph{\textbf{Initial Boundary Values for Interior Subdomains}} In practice, information on the velocity field is only known at cross-sections in the inlet and outlet region, where the flow in the straight channel segments has reached a developed state.
+which is independent of the total pixel count.
+In particular, by monitoring the maximum point-wise change, the iteration process stops if the largest update in any pixel falls below the specified threshold value $\epsilon$.
+Notably, using the USDS, that is, a CNN, as inexact subdomain solver offers no mathematical guarantee of convergence to the global solution, meaning that even if the stopping criterion reached $\epsilon$, the solution could have converged to an incorrect solution.
+Therefore, in practice, it is essential to define an admissible parameter space regarding the geometric and flow configurations used during training of the USDS.
+Empirical tests must be performed to validate the convergence behavior of the CNN-Schwarz-Flow approach across these configurations.
+In particular, it must be verified that the local prediction accuracy of the USDS is sufficient for the Schwarz iteration to converge, and that the training data is balanced so that all relevant flow features are adequately represented in the training data. \paragraph{\textbf{Remark: Initialization of Input Velocities for Interior Subdomains}} In practice, information on the velocity field is only known at cross-sections in the inlet and outlet region, where the flow in the straight channel segments has reached a developed state.
 Therefore, in our case, velocities are fixed in the boundary region of the first and last subdomain, and the information about the boundary conditions must then be propagated iteratively to all interior subdomains.
-To potentially accelerate the convergence, initial values could be specified in the boundary regions $B_{\xi}(I_{n}')$ of the interior subdomains; see \cref{fig:initialization}.
-In this work, we initialize the velocity $x$-component with a parabolic profile, as it provides for the considered channel-like flows a good starting value.
+To provide the USDS with a better initial guess than zeros, we set initial velocity values in the boundary regions $B_{\xi}(I_{n}')$ of the interior subdomains; see \cref{fig:initialization}.
+In this work, we initialize the velocity $x$-component with a parabolic profile, as it provides for the considered channel-like flows a reasonable starting value.
 The profile is computed based on a general parabolic equation, which takes into account the height of the arterial geometry in the considered cross-sections and which maintains the inlet flow rate $q_{\text{inlet}}$.
-For the $y$-component, no initial values are set.
+The $y$-component is initialized with zeros.
 Alternative approaches could be applied, such as using constant values.
 However, poor initialization may lead to divergent predictions.